Hiroshi Hase: Political career

 In July 1995, Hase was elected into the Japanese House of Councillors, the upper house of the National Diet, as an independent candidate representing the Ishikawa Prefecture.
 This made him the second professional wrestler-turned-politician to be elected in a parliamentary seat, the first being Antonio Inoki.

 In 2000, he was elected as a member of the House of Representatives, representing Ishikawa Prefecture.
 From 2005 to 2006, he also served as the Senior Vice Minister of Education, Culture, Sports, Science and Technology.

 As a lawmaker, Hase has primarily focused on issues involving education, welfare, sports, and environment.
 He is a defender of the Hague Convention and supports legislation intended to ensure visitation rights between children and their parents separated through divorce or other marital disputes in Japan.

-On October 7, 2015, Prime Minister of Japan Shinzō Abe announced Hase as part of his cabinet, naming him the Minister of Education, Culture, Sports, Science and Technology.
+On 7 October 2015, Prime Minister Shinzō Abe announced Hase as part of his cabinet, naming him the Minister of Education, Culture, Sports, Science and Technology.
 He replaced Hakubun Shimomura, who stepped down from the post after being accused of mishandling the main stadium project for the 2020 Summer Olympics in Tokyo.
 He also led a multiparty caucus intended to examine discrimination against the LGBT community in Japan, a move that was also intended to prepare the country for the Olympics.

 In April 2020, Hase was accused of "patronizing, sexist behavior and harassment" at the Tsubomi Cafe in Shibuya, Tokyo.
 In the report, it was outlined that, along with fellow constituents of the Liberal Democratic Party, Hase had been using aggressive behavior towards female staff members, many of which had been abused prior to employment with the cafe.
 The association aligned with the cafe, Colabo, stated that Hase "touched [a woman's] waist with both his hands when she was working to set up a tent".
 On his website, Hase denied an allegation made by the organization of sexual assault, but apologized for his behavior.

 [...]
 I am moving back and forth in a narrow space, such as unloading materials from the bus and setting up tents using that material.
 Whether or not I put my hand on her waist while saying, “Go for a bit,” is completely unconscious.
 However, if that is the case, [I am] very sorry and [I] sincerely apologize. [...]
 It is very difficult for the government to support and support such young girls, which is out of reach of the government, and it also helps prevent sexual violence and sexual crime.
 Some of the supporting members of NPOs were women who were involved, so it is necessary for them to support the support activities that they can do.

-On March 13, 2022, Hase was elected as the Governor of Ishikawa Prefecture in a crowded race.
+On 13 March 2022, Hase was elected as the Governor of Ishikawa Prefecture in a crowded race.

+In the 2026 Ishikawa gubernatorial election, Hase lost to Yukiyoshi Yamano, former mayor of Kanazawa, after a close race and lost re-election.